bluffingo/OpenSB/README.md

 ### Can I use NGINX?

 Qobo, openSB's official instance, originally used NGINX until around late-2021.
-Due to Qobo being developed by grkb/Gamerappa on XAMPP, NGINX has not been tested for the longest time.
-If you want to use NGINX for a Qobo instance, do so at your own risk.
+Due to Qobo being developed by grkb/Gamerappa/Chaziz on XAMPP, NGINX has not been tested for a while.
+If you want to use NGINX for an openSB instance, do so at your own risk.